 1. You Forget 90% of your Dreams

-Many people keep a dream diary by the bedside table to help fdthem record their dreams, and with good reason.Within 5 minutes of waking, half of your dream is already gone; within 10, you will have forgotten 90% of it.
+Many people keep a dream diary by the bedside table to help them record their dreams, and with good reason.Within 5 minutes of waking, half of your dream is already gone; within 10, you will have forgotten 90% of it.
 Freud has theorized that dreams are forgotten because they contain repressed feelings or thoughts that we don’t want to remember anyway.
 Dream researcher L. Strumpell, on the other hand, blames the vagueness of dreams; because we tend to remember things by association and repetition, remembering dreams can be quite challenging.

 2. Women have More Nightmares than Men